davidallenlewis/block-mods/README.md

-# Intro to Block Filters
+# Block Mods
-A demo WordPress plugin to demo WordPress block filters.
-It does two things:
-- Removes all alignment options from Cover block except 'full' alignment
+A WordPress plugin that modifies and extends native Gutenberg Block functionality:
+- Adds gradient backgrounds to core/video block
-- Adds size selector to core button block
+- Adds size selector to core/button block
+- Adds column options to core/list block

 ## Installation
 - Pull the plugin repo to `wp-content/plugins` folder of your WordPress site
 - Navigate to plugin folder in command line and run `npm install && npm run build`

-- In WordPress dashboard go to _Plugins_ and click _Activate_ under _Intro to Block Filters_
+## Usage Notes
+- Plugin only adds classes (as needed).
+Any necessary styling is left up to the theme.